 Our ACADEMIC Curriculum

-As appropriate for our students, CAA will offer a flexible, differentiated curriculum and range of qualifications to meet individual need e.g. ASDAN, GCSE’s with the addition of ‘A’ Levels, Vocational Qualifications and Apprenticeships through links with local employers and FE colleges.
-We will offer a core of 5 exam subjects plus 3 from optional choice groups.
+As appropriate for our students, CAA will offer a flexible, differentiated curriculum and range of qualifications to meet individual need e.g. ASDAN, GCSE’s, Vocational Qualifications and Apprenticeships through links with local employers and FE colleges.
+We will offer a core of 5 exam subjects plus optional choice groups.
 Typically, the Key Stage 5 provision will be for those pupils who are deemed not to be yet ready for a full-time course at a college of further education, or permanent employment or training placements.
 They will benefit from part-time attendance at further education provision or work experience placements, supported by CAA.
-Vocational Qualifications, ‘A’-Levels and Apprenticeships will be offered through links with local employers and FE colleges to provide a focused vocational/transitional programme of learning.
+Vocational Qualifications and Apprenticeships will be offered through links with local employers and FE colleges to provide a focused vocational/transitional programme of learning.

 Our THERAPEUTIC Curriculum